runodp/dagster-odp/docs/concepts/concepts.md

 # Concepts Overview

-This section provides in-depth explanations of Dagster ODP's core concepts and components.
+This section provides in-depth explanations of dagster-odp's core concepts and components.
 Understanding these concepts will help you build data pipelines using ODP's configuration-driven approach.

 ## Core Components